IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 * Optimizes the usage of expensive resources such as general-purpose graphics processing units (GPGPUs) to help ensure that they are allocated the most important work

 ### Overview
-**Enhanced Pod Scheduler** Technical Preview builds on IBM Spectrum Computings rich heritage in workload management and orchestration in demanding high performance computing and enterprise environments.
+**Enhanced Pod Scheduler** Technical Preview builds on IBM Spectrum Computing’s rich heritage in workload management and orchestration in demanding high performance computing and enterprise environments.
 With this strong foundation, **Enhanced Pod Scheduler** brings a wide range of workload management capabilities that include:
-* Multilevel priority queues and preemption
+* Multilevel priority queues and pre-emption
-* Fairshare among projects and namespaces
+* Fair share among projects and namespaces
 * Resource reservation
 * Dynamic load-balancing
 * Topology-aware scheduling